asuprem/ODIN-MLEP/readme.md

+# WIP

+installing as a development package

+    cd into mlep
+    pip3 install -e .

 # MLEP
 MLEP is a Machine Learning Event Processor.
 It is a system to perform event detection in drifting data.